Dry skin in the winter or the “winter itch” can affect all of us. It can range from the occasional itchiness in bed to outright cracks in the skin.

 Make the barrier even stronger by using hand cream, a balm or oil before you leave the house.
 A few extra drops of your favourite serum will definitely help when the temps dip.
 And make sure to add that moisture back in when your come back inside.
 Easiest way to do this is to do this is to use a water-based toner followed by your favourite oil-based moisturizer or serum to seal everything in.

 Lastly, are you sure it’s dryness?

-Dry skin can be symptom of something else, or what you’re experiencing might not even be dry skin… If that’s the case the tips above might help, but won’t solve it.
+Lastly, dry skin can be symptom for something else or what you’re experiencing might not even be dry skin… If that’s the case the tips above might help, but won’t solve it.
 If all else fails, try seeing a specialist to get a handle on what could be wrong.